Monday, 20 November 2023

 Beautiful Feelings – another bulletin

 am in a tired and decaying state with my book ‘Feelings’.
 That is, the project is decaying because it is over.
 My energy is decaying.
 Preparatory to being abandoned.
 An email recently had a photo of an audience with the comment that they are all white and middle class.
 This is a new approach: the history of the audience.
 If we had a series of 1000 photos of audiences, going back 30 years (or whatever), we could analyse shifts in race and in gender composition.
 Who knows what.
 Absent that database, it is all speculative.
-Close analysis suggested that you could see “ethnic minority” faces in that photo.
+Closer scrutiny suggested that you could see “ethnic minority” faces in that photo.
 Discussion revealed that there is no way of identifying middle class people just from appearances.
 You could do that from their voices, yes.

 The messages I am seeing often say that “I am being rejected because I am working class”.
 There are variants on this.
 I don’t discuss this in the book and at this stage I am collecting “a thousand stories I don’t tell”.
 I think editors turn down the poems, not the biography.
 But the other version deserves examination.